allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 comments under the bug report – comments seen only by Apple engineers.
 He told me that my bug report helped to capture a 4-year old bug regarding incorrect `410` HTTP status handling and the bug was fixed on iOS 10 beta 1.

-Shortly after that conversation I received an update regarding the bug report — it was asking to test the issue in iOS 10 beta and to let Apple know if it still occurs.
-First thought — it would be really hard to test this indeterministic bug... or wouldn't it?
-The engineer told me the bug was about “incorrect `410` HTTP status handling”, so I thought I could reproduce the `410` status codes using the mitmproxy.
-Just had to write a simple mitmproxy script, that would change response of every tile request by replacing the status code with `410`.

 Shortly after that conversation, I received an update regarding the bug report — it asked me to test the issue on iOS 10 beta and to let Apple know if it